krischer/LASIF/doc/index.rst

 defined as a series of iterations working on the same physical domain.
 Where possible and useful, SES3DPy will use XML files to store information.
 The reasoning behind this is twofold.
 It is easily machine and human readable.
-It also serves as a preparatory steps towards a fully database driven full waveform inversion as all necessary information is already stored in an easily indexable data format.
+It also serves as a preparatory step towards a fully database driven full waveform inversion workflow as all necessary information is already stored in an easily indexable data format.

 Creating a New Project